 3. Shiva exists in 3 states

 - Nirgun: In this state he is formless, and the whole universe and creation lie in the pervasiveness of Shiva.

 - Nirgun-Sagun: In the Nirgun-Sagun state Shiva is worshiped as the Shivalingam.
 The word Shivalingam has been derived from Sanskrit roots Shiva (Lord) + Lingam (Mark/Chinha/Symbol).
-Hence, Shivalingam is the mark of lord within its creation.
-Everything in the world arises out of a dome/a ball/ a pindi.
+Hence, Shivalingam is the mark of the lord within its creation.
+Everything in the world arises out of a dome/a ball/ a Pindi.
 Be it a tree which comes from a seed which is round, a child which comes from a cell which is round, all heavenly bodies are round, the minutes of cells are round and our very earth is round.
 Everything being round is a mark of the Lord/Shiva.
 Since Shiva can’t be comprehended, we worship his mark or we worship the whole Brahmman in a Shivalingam.